-The Israeli military struck the West Bank city of Jenin, authorities said Friday, the third day of heavy fighting in the Palestinian territory.
-The Israeli military says it “struck a terrorist cell.”
+The Israeli military struck the West Bank city of Jenin on Friday, the third day of heavy fighting in the Palestinian territory.
+The Israeli military said it struck Palestinian militants and killed a senior Hamas commander in the city.

-The Palestinian Health Ministry says at least 663 Palestinians have been killed in the West Bank since the start of the war.
+The latest Israeli military operation in the northern West Bank was the largest and the deadliest since the war began.
+The Palestinian Health Ministry says at least 663 Palestinians have been killed in the West Bank since then.

 Here’s the latest: